BioinformaticsLabAtMUN/Promotech/README.md

 Description

-1. Parse the genome FASTA File
+1. Parse the whole genome FASTA File

-`python promotech.py -PG -F tests/genome/ECOLI_2.fasta`
+`python promotech.py -PG -F examples/genome/ECOLI_2.fasta`

 or smaller number of sequences can be used for testing purposes using the **--test-samples, -TS** parameter.

-`python promotech.py -PG -TS 20000 -F tests/genome/ECOLI_2.fasta`
+`python promotech.py -PG -TS 20000 -F examples/genome/ECOLI_2.fasta`

-2. Predict Promoter Sequences Using the Parsed Sequences
+2. Predict promoter sequences using the parsed sequences

 `python promotech.py -G `